 Cat allergies are twice as common as dog allergies

-Cat allergies compose the bulk of all pet allergies, and double the number of dog allergies out there, according to the American College of Allergy, Asthma and Immunology.
+Cat allergies compose the bulk of all pet allergies.
+They also double the number of dog allergies out there, according to the American College of Allergy, Asthma and Immunology.
 A protein similar to Fel d 1 called Can f 1 occurs in the saliva, urine, and dander of canines, but it just so happens that the feline equivalent is among the smallest and irritatingly stickiest allergen molecules, measuring roughly one-tenth the size of a dust allergen.
-Live Science explains that the incredibly microscopic size of these little protein molecules allows them to stay airborne for much longer than most other allergens, which, in turn, makes them easy to inhale, causing an allergic reaction.
+Live Science explains that the incredibly microscopic size of these little protein molecules allows them to stay airborne for much longer than most other allergens.
+This, in turn, makes them easy to inhale, causing an allergic reaction.

 Many people with cat allergies have kitties anyway

-About 10 percent of people are allergic to household pets and for that selfless section of the population who love on pet cats despite being allergic, there’s good news and bad news about managing those allergies.
+About 10 percent of people are allergic to household pets.
+For that selfless section of the population who love on pet cats despite being allergic, there’s good news and bad news about managing those allergies.

 Contrary to popular belief, every cat produces Fel d 1, so no breed is totally hypoallergenic.
-That said, it is known that non-neutered male cats produce higher levels of the pesky Fel d 1 protein, while female and neutered male cats produce a lower amount of the allergen.
+That said, it is known that non-neutered male cats produce higher levels of the pesky Fel d 1 protein.
+Female and neutered male cats produce a lower amount of the allergen.
 For this reason, researchers hypothesize that the Fel d 1 protein may be involved in pheromone signaling, but the purpose of the protein is unknown.

-When it comes to hypoallergenic cat breeds, it’s now easier to see the underlying mechanism; instead of it being a breed that doesn’t produce the allergen, it’s a breed that produces lower levels of it and one that doesn’t have the fur or hair to easily transmit the allergen to the air, environment, and, ultimately, you.
-According to petMD, Siberian and Balinese breeds top the hypoallergenic cat breed list, since they produce lower levels of Fel d 1, followed by breeds like the Sphynx and shorthairs that create less dander and fur to transmit Fel d 1.
+When it comes to hypoallergenic cat breeds, it’s now easier to see the underlying mechanism.
+Instead of it being a breed that doesn’t produce the allergen, it’s a breed that produces lower levels of it and one that doesn’t have the fur or hair to easily transmit the allergen to the air, environment, and, ultimately, you.
+According to petMD, Siberian and Balinese breeds top the hypoallergenic cat breed list, since they produce lower levels of Fel d 1.
+This is followed by breeds like the Sphynx and shorthairs that create less dander and fur to transmit Fel d 1.

 How to live with cat allergies

-There are several preventative measures that can be taken to mitigate your allergy, and Petfinder has helpfully compiled a comprehensive list of the most effective strategies.
+There are several preventative measures that can be taken to mitigate your allergy.
+Petfinder has helpfully compiled a comprehensive list of the most effective strategies.
 Here are the top few: